BURROO/transcoding-typography/1 What is what?/README.md

 >
 > In each chapter, we are going to display the outputs on to our index.html file

-## 1.1 Data types
+## 1.1 Theory

-> In the first chapter, we look at different data types we can look at in javascript
+> In the theory, we look at different
+> 1. data types, functions and loops
 > (string, number, boolean, object, array)
+> 2. Accessing and writing html elements
+> 3. Injecting Content & CSS into html elements for interactions